MatthewJDavis/matthewjdavis.github.io/_posts/2019-04-28-tagging-unnamed-ec2-volumes-powershell.md

 ## Summary

-Volumes should be tagged appropriately on provisioning of an EC2 instance, however sometimes they are not for whatever reason and currently to name the root ebs volume using cloudformation, requires a [hacky workaround].
-Using PowerShell core running on a lambda makes it easy to make sure volumes are tagged with a name and value you can taken from the name tag of the instance or instance id (or something else could be used).
-This makes managing volumes easier and also helps with the management of snapshot that are created from these volumes.
+Volumes should be tagged appropriately on provisioning of an EC2 instance, however sometimes they are not and currently to name the root ebs volume using cloudformation, requires a [hacky workaround].
+Using PowerShell core running on a lambda makes it easy to make sure volumes are tagged with a name tag which can be created as from the attached instance.
+This makes managing volumes easier and also helps identify snapshot that are created from these volumes.
 This lambda could be run on a schedule or started on another event from cloudwatch.
-I found getting started with the lamdba creation relatively straight forward however on a couple of occasions, the publish errored and I had to start a new PowerShell core session.

 [Github repo]: https://github.com/MatthewJDavis/PowerShell/tree/master/AWS/lambda-for-tagging-volumes
 [Setting up a PowerShell Development Environment]: https://docs.aws.amazon.com/lambda/latest/dg/lambda-powershell-setup-dev-environment.html